Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Handy Engineering.md

 **Build a small working model hand from card and straws!** - Build a model of the inner workings of your hand!
 Learn about how muscles and tendons work together to control the movements of our fingers, and have a model to take home, made of simple household objects!

-Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-15 by ...
+Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->